Quasi-Tempered Automorphic D-modules: Proofs

 Thus, let $\sigma: \textrm{Spec}(k)\rightarrow \textrm{LocSys}_{\check{T}}$ be a $\check{T}$-local system on $X$.
 Denote by $p$ the projection $\textrm{Bun}_T\times \textrm{Bun}_H\rightarrow \textrm{Bun}_H$.
 We need to show that

 By Lemma \ref{l: tensor} above and Lemma \ref{l:ss} below, we see that this sheaf has singular support contained in the zero section of $\textrm{Bun}_H$.
 That is, it is maximally anti-tempered by Theorem A for the group $H$.
-On the other hand, note that
+On the other hand, we noted in Remark \ref{r:product} that